fastapi-admin/fastapi-admin/docs/en/docs/getting_started/installation.md

 ## From source

-Or you can install from source with latest code.
+Or you can install from source with the latest code.

 ```shell
 > pip install git+https://github.com/fastapi-admin/fastapi-admin.git